jesgj/CTA_TFM_UOC/README.md

 #### **4. Key Strengths**

 1.  **Excellent Modularity**: The clear separation between configuration, workflow orchestration, and rule logic is best-in-class.
+The project effectively uses Snakemake's module system to create independent, reusable components.
-2.  **High Configurability**: Users can easily control nearly every aspect of the pipeline—from file paths to specific tool arguments—through the central `config.yaml`.
+2.  **High Configurability**: Users can easily control nearly every aspect of the pipeline—from file paths to specific tool arguments—through the central `config.yaml`, minimizing the need to edit the source code.
-3.  **Guaranteed Reproducibility**: The use of Pixi for managing the complex web of bioinformatics tools is a critical feature that ensures scientific reproducibility.
+3.  **Guaranteed Reproducibility**: The use of Pixi for managing the complex web of bioinformatics tools is a critical feature that ensures scientific reproducibility across different systems.
-4.  **Pipeline Completeness**: The `chip_cr` and `wgbs` workflows are end-to-end, taking raw sequencing data and producing publication-quality plots and analysis-ready files.
+4.  **Unified QC and Trimming**: The pipeline uses a centralized set of rules for initial quality control (`fastqc`) and adapter/quality trimming (`fastp`).
+These rules are shared across all workflows, reducing code duplication and ensuring consistent processing of raw data.
+5.  **Abstracted Sample Discovery**: Sample detection is handled by a single utility function that can either parse a directory of FASTQ files or read sample information from the configuration file.
+This logic is reused by all pipelines, simplifying workflow setup.
+6.  **Centralized Reporting with MultiQC**: Each workflow culminates in a comprehensive MultiQC report, which aggregates QC metrics from all tools and steps into a single, interactive HTML file.
+This provides a holistic view of the entire analysis.
+7.  **Robust and Consistent Logging**: All rules have been configured to produce consistent log files, separating standard output and standard error streams (`.out` and `.err`).
+This greatly simplifies debugging and troubleshooting.
-5.  **Adherence to Best Practices**: The pipelines incorporate essential steps often overlooked, such as multi-stage QC, duplicate removal, and methylation bias assessment.
+8.  **Adherence to Best Practices**: The pipelines incorporate essential steps often overlooked, such as multi-stage QC, duplicate removal, and methylation bias assessment, ensuring high-quality, reliable results.

 #### **5. Suggestions for Improvement**

-1.  **Consolidate Generic Rules**: The QC (`fastqc`) and trimming (`fastp`) rules are implemented separately for `chip_cr`/`wgbs` and `rnaseq`.
-These could be refactored into a single, more robust set of generic rules in the top-level `workflows/rules/` directory that can be included by all three pipelines.
-The `chip_cr` rules, which already handle both PE and SE data, would be a good starting point.
+1.  **Consolidate BAM QC Rules**: The quality control steps performed on BAM files (e.g., `samtools stats`, `picard CollectAlignmentSummaryMetrics`) are currently defined separately within the `chip_cr` and `wgbs` workflows.
+These could be refactored into a single, generic `bam_qc.smk` module that can be included by any workflow.
+This would further reduce code duplication and centralize the logic for BAM file validation.
-2.  **Abstract Sample Discovery**: The sample discovery logic is repeated with minor variations in each of the three main workflow files.
-This could be abstracted into a single utility function in a Python script (`src/utils.py`) that can be imported and used by all pipelines, reducing code duplication.
-3.  **Implement a Central Reporting Step**: The pipeline generates a wealth of QC data but lacks a unified summary report.
-Integrating **MultiQC** would be a transformative addition.
-A single `multiqc` rule at the end of each workflow could scan all output directories and aggregate QC metrics from every tool (FastQC, FastP, Bowtie2, HISAT2, Bismark, etc.) into a single, interactive HTML report.
-4.  **Enhance Logging**: While log files are generated, redirecting both `stdout` and `stderr` to the same file (`&>`) can make debugging difficult.
-It is often better to separate them (e.g., `> {log}.out 2> {log}.err`) to quickly identify error messages.
-5.  **Add Granular Target Rules**: Currently, running a pipeline means running the entire `all` rule.
-For more flexibility, consider adding intermediate target rules like `all_qc` or `all_alignment`.
-This would allow a user to run only a portion of the pipeline by specifying a different target (e.g., `snakemake all_alignment`).
+2.  **Parameterize Rule-Specific Arguments**: Some tool-specific arguments are currently defined within the rule's `shell` block (e.g., memory options for Picard, or filtering criteria for `MethylDackel`).
+Moving these parameters to the `config.yaml` file would increase flexibility and make it easier for users to tune the pipeline for specific datasets without editing the rule files.

 ---
 **Conclusion:**

 This is an exceptionally well-designed and robust bioinformatics pipeline project.
 Its modularity, configurability, and focus on reproducibility set a high standard.
 The implemented workflows are comprehensive and adhere to current best practices in the field.
-By addressing the minor points of code duplication and adding a consolidated reporting step with MultiQC, this project could serve as an exemplary framework for bioinformatics analysis.
+By addressing the minor points of code duplication and parameterization, this project could serve as an even more flexible and exemplary framework for bioinformatics analysis.